-eczema can be soothed without the need for powerful oral steroids, showed a study evaluating a process of wet clothes swaddling for atopic dermatitis.
+That burning, all-consuming itch experienced by children with severe eczema can be soothed without the need for powerful oral steroids.
+This is according to a study evaluating a process of wet clothes swaddling for atopic dermatitis.

 Wet Wrap Therapy, or WWT, is a treatment for moderate to severe eczema that involves: